-The town of Huntland is a beautiful rural community in Middle Tennessee located in the southwest part of Franklin County.
-Huntland lies 12 miles south of Winchester, the county seat; 22 miles west of Fayetteville, the Lincoln County seat; 35 miles north of Huntsville, Alabama; and 100 miles south of Nashville, Tennessee’s state capitol.
-Huntland is governed by five aldermen and meet every fourth Monday of each month.
-There is also a planning and zoning commission and an industrial board.
+Huntland is a beautiful rural community in Middle Tennessee in the southwest part of Franklin County—12 miles soutwest of Winchester, the county seat; 22 miles east of Fayetteville, the Lincoln County seat; 35 miles northeast of Huntsville, Alabama; and 100 miles south of Nashville, Tennessee’s state capitol.
+Huntland has a planning and zoning commission and is governed by five alderman who meet every third Monday monthly.

-Huntland has one of the county’s high schools, established in the very early 1900’s.
-Huntland School educates students K-12, and presently has about 600 students enrolled.
-Huntland is proud of its elementary, middle school, and high school.
-They excel in academics as well as sports, football, baseball, and basketball teams and their many accomplishments.
-And we are proud to have such a family oriented school in our community.
+Huntland has one of the county schools, established in the early 1900s, educating students K-12 with about 754 students enrolled.
+Huntland is proud of its family-oriented elementary, middle school, and high school.
+They excel in academics, as well as sports.

-Water for the town is obtained from three wells, and an up to date filtration plant.
-In the center of the community lies a nice city park, community center and fire hall.
-Local bank enhances the town’s business section that includes about twenty businesses.
-There is one lumber company, and one empty plant located in the town’s industrial area.
-A medical and dental clinic to ensure of residents health care provisions close to home.
-Huntland has a Dollar General Store and a newly remodeled bank building serving as the City Hall and Water Department.
+Town water is obtained from two wells with an up-to-date filtration plant.
+A city park lies in the center of town with a community center and fire hall.
+A local bank enhances the town’s business section of about twenty businesses.
+A lumber company is located in the industrial area.
+A medical clinic ensure residents' health care.
+Huntland has a Dollar General Store and a remodeled bank building serving as the City Hall and Water Department.

-Every year for the last 64 years, the Huntland Lions Club has held an annual 4th of July celebration which still continues today.
-Partly surrounded by beautiful mountains and fertile farmlands, Huntland is a great place for people who enjoy small town way of life.
+For 70 years, the Huntland Lions Club has held an annual 4th of July celebration.
+Partly surrounded by beautiful mountains and fertile farmlands, Huntland is a great place for people who enjoy small town life.
 We encourage you to visit our lovely town.